microsoftgraph/microsoft-graph-docs-contrib/concepts/auth/auth-concepts.md

 ## Getting an access token

 Like most developers, you'll probably use authentication libraries to manage your token interactions with the Microsoft identity platform.
-Authentication libraries abstract many protocol details, like validation, cookie handling, token caching, and maintaining secure connections, away from the developer, and let you focus your development on your app.
+Authentication libraries abstract many protocol details like validation, cookie handling, token caching, and maintaining secure connections, from the developer, and let you focus your development on your app's functionality.
 Microsoft publishes open-source client libraries and server middleware.

 For the Microsoft identity platform endpoint: